passlock-dev/passkeys/.github/README.md

 2. Register the passkey in your Passlock vault
 3. Generate a token representing the new credential

+You then send this token to your backend.
+Your backend verifies it using either the [@passlock/node][node] package or via a simple REST call.

 ### Create a passkey (frontend)

 ```typescript